-The “Schiffer-Tree” hive by Torben Schiffer as the initial signal for a “revolution in beekeeping”
+The Schiffer-Tree hive for a “revolution in beekeeping”

 Torben Schiffer presents on his website and in german TV (NDR broadcast „meinNachmittag – Der Bienenforscher aus Hamburg“ from 15.4.2019) the bee hive „Schiffer-Tree“ as the first species-appropriate bee hive at all.
 It is to protect the honey bees against manipulative interferences of humans and make nevertheless the beekeeping possible.
 It takes in requirement the beginning for a revolution in the bee keeping to be.

 The hive body is cylindrical and is closed at the top and bottom by solid tree segments.
 These 3 components are connected by 4 belts.
 The side walls are made of 6cm thick solid wood.
 The outer diameter of the tube is 33cm, the inner diameter 21cm and the height 90cm.
 The volume of the breeding chamber is 31l.
 The tube is held together by 3 steel belts with clamping screws.
 The entrance hole is a 6cm long tunnel, is located in the lower area and has a diameter of 4cm.